furious-monkey/furious-monkey/README.md

 ### Hi there 👋

-As a ✨lead frontend developer✨ with 9+ years of hands-on experience, spearheaded development and maintenance of 20+ scalable websites and SaaS applications using React, React Native, Angular, Vue.js, TypeScript, HTML5, and CSS, optimized site performance, and achieved 99% accessibility compliance.
+As a ✨lead front end / full stack developer✨ with 9+ years of hands-on experience, spearheaded development and maintenance of 20+ scalable websites and SaaS applications using React, React Native, Angular, Vue.js, TypeScript, HTML5, and CSS, optimized site performance, and achieved 99% accessibility compliance.

 💪Created pixel-perfect UIs with accessible, reusable, and performant code, improved user experience, and increased page load speeds.